Skip to Content

 Yes it’s one of Hong Kong’s most well-known tourist attractions; this is because the Peak Tram is a point of interest that’s perfect for kids of all ages.
 Our daughter enjoyed riding the historic tram as it crept up the hill to the highest peak on Hong Kong Island.

-peak tram
+Peak tram

 After you take in the 360° views of the city and harbor from the Peak Tower, find your way out of the touristy mall and enjoy a nice walk around the peak.
 If you want to avoid disappointment, check the weather forecast before you go.
 Hong Kong is known for its variable weather, and you don’t want fog blocking that photo-ready view.